Get 80% off your plan for your first 3 months*

 Can I operate my business while waiting for my license?

 Generally, no. Operating without required licenses can result in fines, penalties, or forced closure.
-Use the waiting period to prepare other aspects of your business.
+Use the waiting period to prepare other aspects of your business, like setting up your accounting software and ordering supplies.

 What happens if I don't get the required business licenses?

-You may face fines, legal penalties, or business closure.
+You may face fines, legal penalties, or forced business closure.
 You could also have difficulty opening a business bank account, working with vendors, or obtaining insurance.
+The risks far outweigh the time and cost of getting licensed.

 Do I need a business license if I work from home?

 Yes, most home-based businesses still need a local business license.
 Some locations also require a home occupation permit.
-Check your local zoning rules and licensing requirements.
+Check your local zoning rules and licensing requirements before you start operating.

 What's the difference between a business license and an EIN?

-A business license is permission from a government authority to operate your business.
+A business license is permission from a government authority to operate your business in a specific location.
 An EIN is a federal tax identification number used on tax forms and banking documents.
 Most businesses need both, but they serve different purposes.

 Disclaimer